 Learners are Not Fully Committed

 Learners may not understand why they need to learn something and forget it soon.
-You may quickly end up teaching them something they don’t care about if you don’t assess learners’ current knowledge at the start of the course.
+You may teach them something they don’t care about if you don’t assess learners’ current knowledge at the start of the course.
 This lack of dedication would quickly become a roadblock to learning.
 Engagement (Kirkpatrick – level 1) is essential as it will facilitate the learning process.

 Learners fall back to old habits.

-There is a risk that learners would revert to harmful old habits if you do not evaluate the training once they have completed it.
+Learners risk reverting to harmful old habits if you do not evaluate the training once they have completed it.
 It corresponds to Kirkpatrick – level 2.
 Learners Cannot Immediately Practice the acquired skills.

-If you do not expose participants to the subject matter after the course, they are likely to forget the skills and be unable to apply it in real-life situations.
+If you do not expose participants to the subject matter after the course, they will likely forget the skills and be unable to apply them in real-life situations.
 It corresponds to Kirkpatrick – level 3.

 “Perhaps one of the biggest misconceptions is that managers who send their staff to training think that once a training course is finished, the training is completed.”Dr Ethan Honary